 - CON: One of the highest costs of living in the world

 Switzerland currently has two cities in the top 10 list of most expensive cities for expats to live in, and Zurich is one of them.
 Schools, public transport and health insurance are famously pricey, and the cost of living, in general, is expensive.

 Lifestyle and culture in Zurich

 Zurich is well known as a shopping destination, and Bahnhofstrasse is globally acknowledged as one of the most exclusive and expensive shopping streets in the world.
 Its cosmopolitan atmosphere provides the setting for many different cuisines from around the world.

 Zurich, and Switzerland in general, prides itself on its low crime rate.

 Except for shops in larger railway stations, most shops are closed on Sundays.
 While the reason for this lies in Switzerland's Christian roots, it has evolved to a day of rest.

 - CON: Generally conservative locals

 The Swiss are known for their love of rules and regulations, and in comparison to other parts of the world, they can be quite pedantic.
-Expats might be subject to some rules when they rent an apartment – for example, not being allowed to wash their cars on Sundays.
+Expats might be subject to some seemingly arbitrary rules when they rent an apartment, such as not being allowed to wash their cars on Sundays.